Frequently Asked Questions about VEA

 - Advocacy.
 Many key education policy and funding decisions are made in Richmond by the General Assembly, where VEA serves as a strong advocate and watchdog for public education and public education employees.
 VEA, through its members, is your voice at the table when important decisions are made.
 In addition, VEA reaches out to the community each year through public relations and advertising activities to promote Association priorities.

 - Member rights/legal protection.
 VEA members are automatically covered by a $1 million liability policy while they are performing their duties.
 In addition, members get discounts on other legal services.
 VEA helps safeguard member rights through a network of trained professionals, called UniServ directors, in offices around the state.
 UniServ directors stand ready to assist you if and when issues surrounding your employment and working conditions arise.

 - Member communications.
 VEA keeps members informed and in touch through its website, written communications, and frequent meetings around the state where educators can voice their concerns and be kept up-to-date on Association programs and activities.
-All members receive the Virginia Journal of Education and VEA News, two publications designed to keep them in the know.
+All members receive the Virginia Journal of Education, a publication designed to keep them in the know.